dvanmosselbeen/dvm-docs/OS/Security/Wi-Fi Hacking.md

 ## Change the mac address of a network device

+You should know that each network device has a so said unique identifier.
+A so said, because this unique identifier can be changed.
+Anyway, if you plan or ar messing around, don't forget to change your MAC address.
+Well, actually, it does not only limit on the MAC address, but your host name too, and various other minor things.

 To be able to change the mac address of a network device, this first need to be put down (deactivated).

     ifconfig wlan0 down
     ifconfig wlan0 hw ether 00:11:22:33:44:55
     ifconfig wlan0 up

-Note that when you reboot the computer the mac address is changed back to it's original reference.
+Note that when you reboot the computer the mac address is changed back to its original reference.

-See also the tool `macchanger`.
+See also the tool `macchanger` for the lazy people.

 ## Wi-Fi monitor mode requirements